Sean Hannity: Trump and associates relationships

-Conspiracy theories

 2016 election and Seth Rich

 During the 2016 presidential election, Hannity periodically promoted conspiracy theories regarding Hillary Clinton and the Democratic Party.
 Hannity repeatedly claimed that Clinton had very serious medical problems and that the media was covering them up.
 He misrepresented photos of Clinton to give the impression that she had secret medical problems.
 He shared a photo from the fake news site Gateway Pundit and falsely claimed that it showed her Secret Service agent holding a diazepam pen intended to treat seizures, when he in fact was holding a small flashlight.
 He booked doctors on his show to discuss Clinton's health; although these people had never personally examined Clinton, they made alarmist statements about her state of health which turned out to be false.
 At one point, Hannity promoted an unsubstantiated report that Clinton had been drunk at a rally; at another point, he suggested that Clinton was drunk and that her campaign needed to "sober her up".

 Although Hannity said he believed President Obama was born in the U.S., to answer queries on Obama's citizenship, he repeatedly called on Obama to release his birth certificate.
 Hannity described the circumstances regarding Obama's birth certificate as "odd".
 Hannity also defended and promoted those who questioned Obama's citizenship of the U.S., such as Donald Trump.
 Hannity invited Trump to his show while Trump was a leader in the birther movement; during an interview with Hannity, Trump said Obama "could have easily have come from Kenya, or someplace".
 Hannity said in response, "The issue could go away in a minute.
 Just show the certificate."
 Even after Obama produced his birth certificate in 2008, certified by the state of Hawaii, Hannity kept calling on Obama to release his birth certificate, asking why did he not "just produce it and we move on?"
 In October 2016, Hannity offered to purchase a one-way ticket to Kenya for Obama.